 Thank you for inviting us to be part of this incredible experience – we learned so much and the joy on people’s faces was clear to see.

-Magdalena has 30 years of experience performing, directing and teaching physical theatre and clowning in the UK and internationally.
-In 1997 she co-founded Hearts & Minds and remained its Artistic Director until December 2017.
-In this role she developed the unique and highly acclaimed Elderflowers programme for people living with dementia, which has influenced similar programmes across the globe.
+I have over 30 years of experience performing, directing and teaching physical theatre and clowning in the UK and internationally.
+I co-founded Hearts & Minds in 1997 and remained its Artistic Director until December 2017.
+In this role I developed the unique and highly acclaimed Elderflowers programme for people living with dementia, which has influenced similar programmes across the globe.